-We pray for those who continue to suffer because of war and violent conflicts, especially for the people of Ukraine.
+We pray for those who continue to suffer because of war and violent conflicts.

 We pray for communities in many places recovering from recent natural disasters.

 We pray for those who are sick, especially those who have no one to care for them.